 My duties at XXXX include maintaining accurate and timely records of test results and applying standard quality control procedures to assure their accuracy, regulating sterilization and asepsis protocols, managing and ordering materials, and keeping records for state inspection and various laboratory works.
 I enjoy operating, calibrating, and performing routine maintenance on specialized equipment.
-I maintain our supply inventory, organize files and records, and prepare solutions and stains for prescribed tests, and I also greet patients, set up the operatory, take and develop radiographs, and assist the dentist with a wide variety of treatments and procedures.
-In addition to my full-time position as a Dental Assistant, since May of 2015, I have been working as a research technician at the XXXX Center for Biomaterials and Biomimetics, part of the UXX School of Dentistry complex.
-This has also enabled me to learn about important aspects of dentistry that will be useful for the long term, especially back in India, which confronts significant challenges in waste disposal.
+I maintain our supply inventory, organize files and records, and prepare solutions and stains for prescribed tests.
+I also greet patients, set up the operatory, take and develop radiographs, and assist the dentist with various treatments and procedures.
+In addition to my full-time position as a Dental Assistant, since May 2015, I have worked as a research technician at the XXXX Center for Biomaterials and Biomimetics, part of the UXX School of Dentistry complex.
+This has also enabled me to learn about important aspects of dentistry that will be useful in the long term, especially back in India, which confronts significant challenges in waste disposal.

 I am especially interested in research on dental materials' optical properties.
 My other areas of unique engagement with the literature are oral cancer and periodontitis.
 My volunteer work here in Houston also stands at the center of my world.
 In addition to serving as a Dental Assistant at events organized by the XXXX Medical Center, for the past 16 months, I have also been volunteering at the Cardiac Care Unit of a local medical center.
 I never miss an AIDS Walk, an Oral Cancer Awareness Walk, or fail to participate in a Give Kids a Smile event at the UXX School of Dentistry.